 even though i wanted the divorce, i still experienced a conflict of emotions about my ex.

-As the days turned to weeks and into months, we seen approached our first divorce-aversary and I noticed that I became more used to it.
+As the days turned into weeks and months, we seen approached our first divorce-adversary and I noticed that I became more used to it.
 I still thought about him every day.
-I also realised that I have changed my entire life around without realising.
+I also realised that I had changed my entire life around without realising.
 Here are some tips about what I did and what you could do too:

 Watching our favourite sitcoms without him.
 You could look for alternative programs or even give TV a break for a while.
 Even better - go to the movies with a friend.

 In full swing of my independence, I started looking for some different authors.
 This helped me expand my selection of books to read, and I managed to leave those memories where they belong, in the past.

 I found that time does heal everything, provided you’re prepared to change.
 It may seem as though you’re wiping him out of your life for good when you remove all memories of him, but survival is key.
 Good luck with your new life and remember that you owe it to yourself to build a better life now that you have made the decision to get divorced.

 Disclaimer : This article provides basic information only and is not a substitute for a professional or legal advice.
 It is prudent to obtain legal advice from a family lawyer.